xduraid/testtt/README.md

 * `xd_readline_history_load_from_file(const char *path)`
   Loads history entries from a file into the current session.

-> ℹ️ **Note:**
-> History entries are stored in a circular array with a fixed maximum capacity defined by the `XD_RL_HISTORY_MAX` macro.
+> ℹ️ **Note:** History entries are stored in a circular array with a fixed maximum capacity defined by the `XD_RL_HISTORY_MAX` macro.
 By default, this limit is set to `1000`, and you can increase it by changing the macro's value in [xd_readline.h](./include/xd_readline.h).

 ---

 ## 🧭 History Navigation <a name="history-navigation"></a>

-`xd-readline` supports navigating through previously entered lines using keyboard shortcuts.
+`xd-readline` supports navigating through history using keyboard shortcuts.
-You can move backward and forward through the history, or jump directly to the oldest or most recent entry.

 **Key Bindings:**